rwinkhart/LoRaComm/README.md

 # Hardware Guide
 ### Required (per-device; multiply by 2)
-- 1x Arduino Uno R3 or similar board
+- 1x Arduino Uno R3 or similar microcontroller
-    - Needs 3.3V out for LoRa module
+    - Needs 3.3V out for LoRa module and LCD backlight
     - 17 digital pins are needed for a full portable build; only 2 are needed for a minimal docked build
     - Analog pins can be repurposed as digital
-- 1x REYAX RYLR998 UART LoRa modules
+- 1x REYAX RYLR998 UART LoRa module
-- A method of powering the devices (battery for portable use OR USB serial for docked/web GUI use)
+- A method of powering the devices (battery for portable use or USB serial for docked/web GUI use)
-- Connection medium (breadboard/jumper wires/etc.)
+- Connection medium (breadboard+jumper wires/etc.)
 ### Recommended (per-device; multiply by 2)
-- 1x 1602 LCD + 2.2kΩ resistor (for contrast control)
+- 1x 1602 LCD + 2kΩ resistor for contrast control
     - Used to display in-progress and received messages
     - Can be used without by docking to web GUI
 - 1x 4x4 digital matrix keypad